trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 A simple method for iterating is to generate multiple outputs and review them to gain an understanding of the concepts GPT-3 is utilizing and the structure it adheres to.
 Once the outputs have been evaluated, you can select the most suitable outputs and combine them into a cohesive response.

 Another way to iterate is to start and then **expand step by step**.
-This requires more than one prompt: A starter prompt to write the intitial paragraph or so and then other prompts to expand on what was already written.
+This requires more than one prompt: A starter prompt to write the initial paragraph or so and then other prompts to expand on what was already written.

 Here is a potential philosophical discussion question: